sunfounder/raspad3/docs/source/index.rst

-SunFounder Raspberry Pi Tablet - RasPad 3
+RasPad 3-A Portable Raspberry Pi Pad
 =================================================

 The ideal programming environment for the Raspberry Pi 4B, the RasPad 3 tablet has a 10.1 inch IPS touchscreen with a 1280×800 resolution, allowing for 10-finger touch control.
 The RasPad comes with two speakers, a built-in cooling fan, and 5 hours of battery life under normal conditions.